 Table 4.
-The same as Table 2 except that it refers to negative sea level anomalies; the presence of anticyclones and the columns with information on the genesis of the anticyclones are not reported.
-The columns, labelled " $P{\rm SLA-}^{\rm A}$ " and " $P{\rm clim}^{\rm A}$ ", report the probability (%) of finding an anticyclone within a 10° search radius from the reference point (denoted with a yellow square in Fig. 8) at the time of the event, the corresponding climatological mean value and of failing in detecting the presence of an anticyclone, in this order.
-Bold values denote differences between $P{\rm SLA-}^{\rm A}$ and $P{\rm clim}^{\rm A}$ that are statistically significant at the 95 % level.
+Same as table 2 except that it refers to negative sea level anomalies, to the presence of anticyclones, and the columns with information on the genesis of the anticyclones are not reported.
+The columns, labelled " P{SLA-}^A " and " P{clim}^A , report the probability (%) to find an anticyclone within a 10degs search radius from the reference point (denoted with a yellow square in figure 8) at the time of the event, the corresponding climatological mean value, and to fail detecting the presence of an anticyclone, in this order.
+Bold values denote differences between P{SLA-}^A and P{clim}^A that are statistically signicant at the 95% level.